AdamBankz/linkedin-reversed/README.md

 # LinkedIn Reverse Engineering Documentation <img src="https://github.com/user-attachments/assets/aeaef1f9-c780-477b-964d-03397d064578" height=30>

 Join me as I explore how LinkedIn works.
-I’ll look at its features, security, and use its hidden API to create useful automations.
+I’ll look at its features, security, and use its private API to create useful automations.
 No part is left out.

 #